San Diego Burial at Sea Story – The Early Years

 For the next few years we did a few scatterings per year but in 2007 decided to get more serious about ash scattering as a business and purchased a large luxury power yacht which provided a much more comfortable environment for our families.
 We were able have leather sofa’s in the sun-room which provides great comfort and a wonderful view.

 Accommodation for Larger Groups

-Currently we accommodate of over 120 people on a single yacht and offer charters on a couple dozen yachts in the San Diego area as well as yacht in various location up the coast in cities such as Newport Beach, Dana Point and Los Angeles.
+Currently, we can accommodate of over 120 people on a single yacht and offer charters on a couple dozen yachts in the San Diego.
+As well, we have yachts in various cities such as Newport Beach, Dana Point and Los Angeles.

 This was a big step and a huge learning curve.
 We decided to become licensed as funeral directors and opened an independent funeral home which we call “Funerals Your Way“.
 It has worked out very well and families appreciate only the one point of contact for all their funeral and scattering needs.

 We work closely with many hospices both for at-need as well as pre-planning of funeral services.